 2. File Articles of Organization

-You have to file so called “articles of organization” with the New York Department of State division of corporations (Sections 203 & 209 NY LLC).
-The Department of State now offers online filing and a step by step guide; choose “Articles of Organization for a domestic limited liability company”.
+You have to file so-called “articles of organization” with the New York Department of State division of corporations (Sections 203 & 209 NY LLC).
+The Department of State now offers online filing and a step-by-step guide.

 3. Publication of LLC Formation

 Within 120 days after the articles of organization have been filed, you have to publish the fact of the LLC’s formation “once in each week for six successive weeks, in two newspapers of the county in which the office of the limited liability company is located, one newspaper to be printed weekly and one newspaper to be printed daily” (Section 206 NY LLC).
 The newspapers are designated by the county clerk.
 In New York County, you actually have to call the county clerk’s office and a real person will tell you where to publish.
-After publication, the newspapers will send you an “affidavit of publication” which you will have to file with the Department of State together with your certificate of publication (sample form from the Department of State).
+After publication, the newspapers will send you an “affidavit of publication” which you will have to file with the Department of State together with your certificate of publication.

 Pro tip: Don’t do the newspaper publication on your own, use a service that specializes in doing them and gets special rates from newspapers, such as Interstate Filings.

 Many starting LLC businesses used to forgo the required newspaper publication due to its high cost (about $1200 in New York County, see below).
 Be warned, though; what used to be relatively inconsequential under the law now has serious consequences due to a recent change in the publication law.
 If you fail to publish the formation of your LLC, your LLC’s authority to “carry on, conduct or transact any business” in New York may be suspended.
 Still this not as dire as it sounds, see consequences of failure to publish here.

 4. Adopt Operating Agreement